 Always, always choose the highest quality carbs available to you.
 There are micronutrients in foods like butternut squash, berries, legumes, fruit, and dairy products, but the same can’t be said for products made from white flour.
 In the US, 85% of carbohydrates eaten are refined carbs and I find that when women hear that they need “more carbs because they are pregnant” the go-to is processed foods, like cereals, not an extra serving of lentils.
 It’s a matter of both quantity AND quality.

-- What are a few specific foods/nutrients pregnant women need to eat more of?
+4. What are specific foods/nutrients pregnant women need to eat more of?

 Protein, vitamin B12, iron, choline, iodine, DHA, glycine, folate, vitamin A… Foods that help meet these needs are meat, fish, poultry (particularly tough cuts of meat, meat on the bone, bone broth, or poultry eaten with the skin specifically for glycine), eggs (with the yolks!), liver and organ meats, leafy green vegetables, and grass-fed dairy products (full fat).